akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Windows-Infrastructure/Windows-Server-Deployment/README.md

 ---

-# Domain Authentication Validation
+## 🔐 Domain Authentication Validation

-A domain user account was created in Active Directory.
+To verify the environment, I created  and tested a domain user account.

 Example user:

 bpurple\john

-The user successfully authenticated from CLIENT01.
+The user successfully logged in from CLIENT01.

 This confirmed:

-- DNS resolution working
+- Domain authentication was working
-- Domain controller communication
+- DNS resolution was functional
-- Active Directory authentication functional
+- Communication with the Domain Controller was successful

 ---

-# Verification
+## ✅ Verification

-Server validation:
+I ensured the following checks were performed to validate the deployment:

-DC01.bpurple.com
+Server:
-192.168.10.10
+- Domain Controller operational
-Active Directory operational
+- DNS service running
-DNS operational
+- Domain reachable (DC01.bpurple.com)

-Client validation:
+Client:

-CLIENT01 domain joined
+- Successfully joined to domain
-Domain login successful
+- Domain login successful
-DNS resolution successful
+- DNS resolution working

-Connectivity test:
+Connectivity Test:

 ping dc01.bpurple.com

 Result:

 Reply from 192.168.10.10

 ---